 Last Monday we had very chocolatey chocolate crinkles.
 To continue our Christmas cookie week, today we have chewy ginger molasses cookies, another holiday favourite.

-There’s just something about these cookies that screams Christmas.
+There’s just something about these cookies that screams Christmas (just like these lacy oatmeal cookies).

 The first time I baked these was in the summer and I immediately got why this is a go-to Christmas cookie.
 It’s sweet, indulgent and the spices used are like a tight hug in cookie form.